-The tenderloin of a cow is hardly used throughout its lifetime, so the filet mignon cuts gotten from it is very tender.
+The tenderloin of a cow is hardly used throughout its lifetime, so the filet mignon cuts are very tender.

-It has been described as having a texture that melts almost instantly in the mouth.
+I find that a filet mignon just melts almost instantly in the mouth.
 There are few connective tissues in this steak, and so you would rarely have tough bits to chew.

 Lastly, ribeye steak is generally thicker than the filet mignon because of its fatty layer at the sides and edges.

 In general, the filet mignon is generally more expensive than the ribeye.